cheriekeller/CAExplorer/src/pages/impacts/species/altered-survival.md

 - Decreased reproductive success of amphibians
 - Reduced reproductive success in birds due to decreased availability of arthropods
 - Reduced fitness of freshwater species in tidal creeks due to increased salinity
-- Increased mortality of fish and other aquatic species •Decreased survival of amphibians in ephemeral ponds
+- Increased mortality of fish and other aquatic species
+- Decreased survival of amphibians in ephemeral ponds
 - Increased isolation – lower genetic diversity

 #### Impacts of Decreased Precipitation: